-&lt;sup>29 An empirical indicator of the impact that Matteo Salvini's leadership has had on his party, the former Northern League, is the growth of votes from 4% in the 2013 general elections (before his appointment) to 17% in 2018, up to 34% in the 2019 European Parliament elections, at the height of the charismatic process favored by his position as interior minister, which he deftly exploited to generate 'symbolic capital' and convert it into national mass followership.
-Where the annual political gathering of the militants of the Northern League takes place, to celebrate the medieval Pontida Oath which, according to tradition, led to the birth of the Lombard League against Frederick I Barbarossa.
+^{29.} An empirical indicator of the impact that Matteo Salvini's leadership has had on his party, the former Northern League, is the growth of votes from 4% in the 2013 general elections (before his appointment) to 17% in 2018, up to 34% in the 2019 European Parliament elections, at the height of the charismatic process favored by his position as interior minister, which he deftly exploited to generate "symbolic capital" and convert it into national mass followership.

+^{30.} Where the annual political gathering of the militants of the Northern League takes place, to celebrate the medieval Pontida Oath that, according to tradition, led to the birth of the Lombard League against Frederick I Barbarossa.

-As this article has perhaps demonstrated, a study of charismatic politics founded upon Max Weber's insights is entirely possible without, however, affirming as an independent variable the presumed role of the great figures who are 'predestined' to carry out their historic mission.
-In a theoretically more satisfactory approach, charisma should primarily be appraised as a process in which agency is enacted by a political entrepreneur able to activate an issue politically - in particular, an issue made salient by a crisis situation - and therefore to mobilize masses of followers by using a certain kind of discourse and, perhaps, a certain 'leader image' (or type of charisma) that matches the public expectations generated by the context.
-This point - the best correspondence, the matching, of charismatic supply and political demand in a given context - captures three fundamental components of the overall process, with their close interdependence and causal recursiveness.
-As a form of 'symbolic capital', charisma owes its fortunes to a major collective expectation generated by the context, and to the ensuing collective recognition of a political discourse and type of leadership that are particularly congruent with it.
+affirming as an independent variable the presumed role of the great figures who are "predestined" to carry out their historic mission.
+In a theoretically more satisfactory approach, charisma should primarily be appraised as a process in which agency is enacted by a political entrepreneur able to activate an issue politically-in particular, an issue made salient by a crisis situation and therefore to mobilize masses of followers by using a certain kind of discourse and, perhaps, a certain "leader image" (or type of charisma) that matches the public expectations generated by the context.
+This point-the best correspondence, the matching, of charismatic supply and political demand in a given context-captures three fundamental components of the overall process, with their close interdependence and causal recursiveness.
+As a form of "symbolic capital," charisma owes its fortunes to a major collective expectation generated by the context and to the ensuing collective recognition of a political discourse and type of leadership that are particularly congruent with it.
 Max Weber's theory of charisma clearly encompasses these points.

 The interpretation proposed here certainly highlights the strategic advantage of those who hold positions in the public space that can be invested with charisma in a given context (for example, the leaders of some specific parties).
-It also emphasizes the importance of the 'objective' conditions of possibility - again dictated by the specific properties of the context - whereby a charismatic process can be activated.
-In this, the idea of 'charismatic situation' is conceptually homologous to what Karl Polanyi (1944) meant by a 'fascist situation': that specific combination of social, economic, political and ideological factors that constituted "the typical opportunity for easy and complete fascist victories" (ibid., 239).
-However, these elements of a 'structural' nature are combined, in the meta-personal interpretation of charisma that I proposed in the previous section, with full recognition of elements that are more 'relational' (the communicative and symbolic nature of the charismatic relationship between leaders and followers); or that pertain to individual agency (the importance of the work of activation, politicization, mobilization played by the political entrepreneur).
+It also emphasizes the importance of the "objective" conditions of possibility-again dictated by the specific properties of the context-whereby a charismatic process can be activated.
+In this, the idea of "charismatic situation" is conceptually homologous to what Karl Polanyi (1944) meant by a "fascist situation": that specific combination of social, economic, political, and ideological factors that constituted "the typical opportunity for easy and complete fascist victories" (ibid., 239).
+However, these elements of a "structural" nature are combined, in the metapersonal interpretation of charisma that I proposed in the previous section, with full recognition of elements that are more "relational" (the communicative and symbolic nature of the charismatic relationship between leaders and followers), or that pertain to individual agency (the importance of the work of activation, politicization, and mobilization played by the political entrepreneur).